 Breast Augmentation Surgery in Gurgaon

 Breast augmentation increases breast volume, restores upper-pole fullness, and corrects asymmetry — using silicone or saline implants, a hybrid implant-plus-fat-transfer approach, or fat transfer alone in selected cases.
 At Dr. Shikha Bansal's clinic in Gurgaon the technique is chosen at consultation based on chest width, tissue coverage, skin envelope, and the patient's plans around future pregnancy and breastfeeding rather than from a single default size or pocket.
-This page covers what each technique addresses, how the choice is matched to the patient, the procedure flow from consultation to same-day discharge, recovery week by week, the cost band in Gurgaon, and how implant longevity, revision, and capsular contracture are handled.
+This page covers what each technique addresses, how the choice is matched to the patient, how to read before-and-after results, the procedure flow from consultation to same-day discharge, recovery week by week, what the ₹1.4 lakh to ₹2.25 lakh cost band covers and where most cases land, and how implant longevity, revision, and capsular contracture are handled.

 Implant choice (silicone, saline, or fat transfer) matched to chest width, tissue thickness, and lifestyle Dual-plane pocket as the default — upper-pole softness without losing implant support Inframammary or periareolar incision chosen with future breastfeeding plans in mind